Twijn/cc-misc/updater.md

 # updater

 A package updater module for CC-Misc utilities that checks for and installs updates programmatically using the GitHub API.
-Features: Check for available updates, programmatic package installation and updates, version comparison, dependency resolution, batch update operations, JSON API integration, and detailed logging for debugging.
+Features: Check for available updates, programmatic package installation and updates, version comparison, dependency resolution, batch update operations, JSON API integration, project file management, interactive UI mode, and detailed logging for debugging.

 ## Examples